 FOODS - Exhibit 3 baked biscuits either purchased canned or homemade.

-FORESTRY - Mount 1 (one) leaf on a 14”x22” horizontal poster board.
-Identify the leaf on the poster.
+FORESTRY - Mount and identify by labeling 3 leaves on a 14”x22” horizontal poster.

 GARDEN - Plant, grow and exhibit 1 vegetable.
 Follow single vegetable requirements for correct exhibit number of vegetables.
 (Refer to list in Garden section of regular 4-H for number to bring.)